 If you're lucky enough to own a little cottage in the countryside, why not restore its original features while adding a modern touch?

 Make a real statement by stripping back the plaster in your living room to reveal original joists, bricks and beams.
-Clean and restore brickwork with a brick cleaner like this Hydra brick satin remover from Amazon, £29.95.
-Or get it professionally cleaned.
+Alternatively, fake it by having a stone wall built in.

 A comfy, worn-in leather armchair by a cosy fire is what springs to mind when we think of country living rooms.
 Mix old and new together effectively by marrying contemporary living room curtain ideas, printed rugs or artwork with antique furniture.